When

 portion of all the Porsche 356 sheet metal sold world wide.

-wished to make, so when the first Cobra replica appeared, we purchased
+wished to make, so when the first roadster replica appeared, we

 one.
 The kit was incomplete and very difficult to put together .
 It was